 In 1989-90 he was the McGraw Distinguished Lecturer at Princeton University.
 For some years he wrote the Fast Forward column in the New York Times Magazine.

 With Uday Ivatury, he founded The Pipeline, a pioneering New York City-based Internet service in 1993, and was its chairman and chief executive officer until 1995.
 He was the first editor of the Best American Science Writing series.
-He is president of the Authors Guild.
+He was elected president of the Authors Guild in 2017.